wangziqi2013/wangziqi2013.github.io/_posts/2020-08-07-cooperative-cache-scrubbing.markdown

 This instruction is used when the cache line of a freed object is expected to be reused shortly before the line is evicted from the cache hierarchy.
 In this case, not invalidating the line would be a merit, since otherwise we may have to fetch the line from the memory on next access in the near future.

+clclean instruction is somewhat in-between clinvalidate and clundirty.
+This instruction is implemented the same way as clundirty, and in addition to changing the line state from M to E, it also moves the cache line to the bottom of the LRU stack on each level, indicating that the line is of low priority, and can be discarded immediately if the workload imposes pressure on the cache.